-    Whether you use a calendar app on your smart phone or pick up a cheap paper planner, often for $1 or less, carrying a planner with you and using it can save not only time and headaches, but a lot of money as well!
+Whether you use a calendar app on your smartphone or pick up a cheap paper planner, carrying a planner with you and using it can save not only time and headaches but a lot of money as well!

 - 7 Habits of Highly Frugal People

 - 5 Simple Budget Cuts That Can Save $200 a Month